piotr-machura/arch-setup/README.md

 *"Autoplay"* and *"Show desktop notifications when song changes"*.

 ### Leafpad
-The only thing to do here is to set the font to *"Fira Mono Nerd Font 11"* under *"Options"*.
+The only thing to do here is to set the font to *"JetBrains Mono Medium 11"* under *"Options"*.
 Leafpad is a Notepad clone that is note very feature rich, as there are literally 3 entries under *"Options"*.
 Don't get overwhelmed.

 ## Desktop files